JoshMcKin/hot_tub/README.md

     end

     # We can setup HotTub::Pools with unique settings.
-    # Here add another HotTub::Pool of Excon clients with a pool size of 12.
+    # Lets add another HotTub::Pool of Excon clients with a pool size of 12.
     # We are using the url as the key but could use anything.
     # we are not setting :max_size so our connections will grow to match our currency.
     # Once load dies down our pool will be reaped back down to 12 connections